Yaa-K/devsecops-linux-assignment-2/README.md

 | `cp` (plain) | May differ | Reset to current user | Reset to now |
 | `cp -p` | Preserved | Best-effort | Preserved |

-**Security Implication:** A config file intended to be `root:root 640` silently becomes `youruser:yourgroup 640` after a careless copy — potentially exposing secrets to a wider audience without anyone noticing.
+**Security Implication:** A file copied without -p loses its original timestamps instantly — the modification time resets to now, making it impossible to tell when the file was last legitimately changed.
+In a forensic investigation, that's the kind of detail that breaks a timeline.
 ---

 ### Scenario 4 – Relative Path Deployment Failure